cryostatio/cryostat-legacy/HTTP_API.md

 * #### `ClientUrlGetHandler`

     ###### synopsis
-    Returns a URL that a client can connect to, to access Container JFR's WebSocket command channel (see [COMMANDS.md](COMMANDS.md)).
+    Returns a URL that a client can connect to, to access Cryostat's WebSocket command channel (see [COMMANDS.md](COMMANDS.md)).

     ###### request